 This packet yields approximately 24 plants started indoors.

 When to sow outside: 2 to 4 weeks after average last frost when air temperature is at least 70°F and soil temperature is at least 65°F.

 When to start inside: RECOMMENDED.
 8 to 10 weeks before average last frost.
-In USDA zones 9 & 10, can also sow in midsummer for fall crop.
+In USDA zones 9 & 10, can also sow in midsummer for fall/winter crop.